 - 1. Set up two (2) additional sterile bowls with at least 100 ml of sterile physiological saline to thoroughly rinse the Qualcrimp crimping accessory. - 2.
 Completely submerge the Qualcrimp crimping accessory in the first bowl and gently compress it to ensure complete saline absorption.
 Slowly swirl the Qualcrimp crimping accessory for a minimum of 1 minute.
 Repeat this process in the second bowl. - 3.
+Remove the valve from the soaking/rinsing bowl.
+When using the SAPIEN 3 or SAPIEN 3 Ultra valve remove the valve from the holder and remove the ID tag.

-Remove the valve from the soaking/rinsing bowl. - 4.
-Rotate the crimper handle until the aperture is fully open.
+- 4. Rotate the crimper handle until the aperture is fully open.
 Attach the 2-piece crimp stopper to the base of the crimper and click into place. - 5.
 With the crimper in the open position, gently place the valve into the crimper aperture.
 Gradually crimp the valve until it fits into the Qualcrimp crimping accessory.